johnpatrickmorgan/FlowStacks/Docs/Nesting FlowStacks.md

 1. a binding to a typed routes array, e.g. `[Route<MyScreen>]`, or
 1. no binding at all.

-## Approach 1: Nested FlowStack shares its state with its parent FlowStack
+## Approach 1: Nested FlowStack inherits its parent FlowStack's state

-If the child FlowStack is instantiated without its own data binding, it can share its parent's data binding as its own source of truth, as long as the parent's data binding is not a typed routes array (since that wouldn't support other types).
-In this approach, any type can be pushed onto the path, and as long as somewhere in the stack you have declared how to build a flow destination for that data type (using the `flowDestination` modifier), the screen will be shown.
+If the child FlowStack is instantiated without its own data binding, it can share its parent's data binding as its own source of truth, as long as the parent's data binding is not a typed routes array (since that only supports a single type).
+In this approach, any type can be pushed onto the path, and as long as somewhere in the stack you have declared how to build a destination for that data type (using the `flowDestination` modifier), the screen will be shown.
 That means you can nest any number of child `FlowStack`s of this type, and they will all share the same path state - parent and children all have access to the same shared path that includes all coordinators' screens.
 That means:

 - Both parent and child can push new routes onto the path, and the parent's path will include the ones its child has pushed.
 - Calling `goBackToRoot` from the child will go all the way back to the parent's root screen.